ricardodanganan/GamePerformanceMonitoring-Dashboard/README.md

 ✅ **Hardware Comparison (RAM, CPU, GPU)**
 Compares your PC’s specs to each game’s requirements and highlights if your system meets, exceeds, or falls below requirements.

-✅ **AI Optimization Engine (OpenRouter)**
+✅ **AI Optimization Engine (Azure OpenAI)**
-Uses OpenRouter's GPT-based API to generate smart optimization tips based on your PC specs and game requirements—recommending graphics settings like resolution, texture quality, anti-aliasing, and more.
+Uses Azure OpenAI's GPT-based API to generate smart optimization tips based on your PC specs and game requirements—recommending graphics settings like resolution, texture quality, anti-aliasing, and more.

 ---